MY PATH ILLUMINATED

 Trained by his grandfather in the mastery of Andean ceremonies and rituals starting at the age of 6, Puma has become a leader in his community of Chinchero and speaks globally at international gatherings about the importance of his ancient Andean lineage which connects us to Pachamama (Mother Earth), the Apus (mountain spirits) and traditional Plant Medicine.

-It was clear to me that I needed to connect with him and that my second ‘holy trinity’ was a partnership between him, myself and my longtime Peruvian friend Angel who owns and operates a travel company that focuses on healing in connection with Andean masters and Amazonian shamans.
+It was clear to me that I needed to connect with him and I needed to develop a partnership with him and that I needed to reconnect with my Peruvian friend Angel who owns and operates a travel company that focuses on healing in connection with Andean masters and Amazonian shamans.
 A few days later, I had dates confirmed to meet with Puma and Angel in Cuzco.

 My third vision transported me to the northern Canadian Arctic.
 I found myself sitting in an igloo, seated across from an Inuit elder.
 His face round like the moon, weathered from age with a big smile and sparkling eyes.
 He was wearing a parka with a fur lined hood and sat across from me smiling.
 I asked that I be guided to find and connect with this man in the future.

 To me, the future is bright.
 I feel blessed to be able to bring my work and my vision to the world and am so grateful for all the deep personal and professional connections that I have made along the way.
-May the light continue to illuminate our path and as Gibrán Rivera, an internationally renowned master facilitator who teaches at Hollyhock said,
+May the light continue to illuminate our path and as Gibrán Rivera, an internationally renowned master facilitator said,

 We are our ancestors wildest dreams.

 What are we going to do with that?

 LEARN MORE about my Journey to the Amazon